 • • •

-If you have more time than I do, then please continue reading below to see the other attractions that you can do when you’re in Takayama.
+TIP: If you have more time than I do, then please continue reading below to see the other Takayama attractions that you can see.

 As I’ve mentioned previously, Takayama is known for its ‘Takayama (Matsuri) Festival’ which is held twice a year: in spring (April 14 and 15) and autumn (October 9 and 10).